LSE's FTSE stock market suffers longest outage in years

 In a statement on its website, it said it was still investigating the issue.

-The fault affected hundreds of shares in some of the UK’s largest companies, including Shell (RDSa.L), Unilever (ULVR.L) and HSBC (HSBA.L) and BHP Group (BHPB.L), worth a total of $2.8 trillion.
+The fault affected hundreds of shares in some of the UK’s largest companies, including Shell, Unilever and HSBC and BHP Group, worth a total of $2.8 trillion.

 Traders were frustrated by the latest outage coming during a hectic week on global financial markets, hit by worries about a U.S. recession and the U.S.-China trade spat.